Ejen Ali: Awards and nominations

+Ejen Ali national and international fanbase

+The series has a large fanbase in Malaysia and Indonesia.
+It also attracts viewers and fans in certain countries like Canada, the United States, India, Ireland, Australia, Vietnam and the Philippines.

 Other media

 Video game

 Before the release of Ejen Ali, WAU Animation with the collaboration with Media Prima Digital released its own game which is Ejen Ali: MATA Training Academy for Android and iOS users on 4 March 2016.
 The game was downloaded for over 260,000 times.
 The second game, Ejen Ali: Emergency was released for iOS and Android in September 2016.
 Ejen Ali: Emergency is co-produce with Malaysia video game company Common Extract after the company won a Game Jam organised by Media Prima Digital, Primeworks Studios, Wau Animation and Multimedia Development Corp.

 Both games have succeeded to win medals in Mob-Ex Awards 2017.
 Ejen Ali: MATA Training Academy won three golds which were Best App - Creativity, Best App - Media Owner and Best App - Tablets and one bronze which was Best App - Games & Entertainment, while Ejen Ali: Emergency won one gold for Best App - Games and Entertainment and one bronze for Best App - Tablets.

 In early 2020, WAU Animation with Media Prima Digital announced the releasing of a new game, "Ejen Ali: Agent's Arena", which was to be available on Android, later iOS, but now it has been removed from most of the databases.
 It's already being played in Malaysia.
 Ejen Ali: Agents Arena is co-produce with Common Extract.